 - The watch case has a nice “UFO” shape and sits very nicely on the wrist, and if you look closely you can see they have a small brushed surface running along the side of the case.
 This detail, alltough not very noticeable, really give the watch case some depth when turning it in the light.

 - A nicely propotioned signed crown, with a beveled logo, is just the cherry on top of the cake.

-The proportions of this watch are jsut perfect!
+The proportions of this watch are just perfect!
 The way the hour hand locks in with the hours markers really gives me some form of satisfaction that i cannot describe.
 On the small markers, it looks like one single shape and on the big markers (12,3 and 6), line goes through the ring.
 I am seeing myself waiting for the clock to turn 6, just so i can admire it!

-What i didn’t like
+What i don’t like

 I can’t find a lot things wrong with the design of this watch, and generaly with the all the DUFA watches, but then again i am just expressing my own opinions on a piece of modern art (yes, watches are art).
 But there are a few things i would have liked this watch to have:

-- I am a big fan of cherry or pumpkin crowns, the more rounded crowns you can see on some other watches.
+- I am a big fan of cherry or pumpkin crowns, the more rounded crowns you can see on some other vintage watches.
 It would have given the watch that final vintage “antique” feel.